vishalvinod175/Walmart-Analytics---SQL/README.md

 --- city with most revenue
 SELECT city,branch, ROUND(SUM(total),2) AS revenue FROM sales GROUP BY city,branch;

---- Amount of tax applied on various product lines SELECT product_line, ROUND(AVG(tax_pct),2) AS tax FROM sales GROUP BY product_line;
+--- Amount of tax collection on various product lines SELECT product_line, ROUND(AVG(tax_pct),2) AS tax FROM sales GROUP BY product_line;

 --- branches selling more than the average number of products sold